abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 ### Installation

 For now for making auto-migration only PostgreSQL is supported.
 Other databases are in plan to future development.
-Example for installation of database you could see at example [docker-compose](https://github.com/abogoyavlensky/automigrate/blob/59797c63ffd3af008dcb9825a9d8887347bf5c36/examples/docker-compose.yaml#L4-L11).
+For following example we will use database running as a Docker container as it described in [docker-compose](https://github.com/abogoyavlensky/automigrate/blob/59797c63ffd3af008dcb9825a9d8887347bf5c36/examples/docker-compose.yaml#L4-L11).

-To have automigrate ready for usage you could add the following alias to the project's `deps.edn` file:
+To have `automigrate` ready for usage you could add the following alias to the project's `deps.edn` file:

 ```clojure
 {...